 About Windsor Castle

-What makes a visit to this castle so unique is that it is used regularly by the Queen.
-It is her residence of choice during her private weekends.
-Can you imagine catching a glimpse of the Queen of England during your visit?
-While chances are that will never happen, it’s still cool to know that she might be somewhere in the vicinity.
+What makes a visit to this castle so unique is that it was used regularly by the Royal Family.
+It was Queen Elizabeth’s residence of choice during her private weekends.
+I am not sure if King Charles will choose this residence, but it still cool to know that he might be somewhere in the vicinity.
 But if you want to know if the royals are home or not, look for the royal standard flag flying above the Round Tower.
-If that is flying, the Queen is in.
+If that is flying, the King is in.
 If not, you’ll see the Union Flag flying instead.

 How to Get to Windsor Castle